 Because of the storm, we decided to try an indoor place.
 We picked an activity with several buildings, but they were not connected.
 So we had to walk outdoors and got wet.

-As many people know, I am sweet but not sweet enough to melt.
+Many people know I am sweet but not sweet enough to melt.

 So, Ben and I were troopers at this place.
 After halfway through the adventure, Ben remembered he had umbrellas in the car,

-We were pretty soaked from the rain by the time we got to the Art Museum.
+We got pretty soaked from the rain by the time we got to the Art Museum.

-I would love to go back to here, even to see the grounds again.
-If I go back, I would like to do it without the rain.
-With the mansion right on the water, it would be nice to walk out the back porch and catch a calmer view of the Gulf.
+I would love to go back here and see the grounds again.
+If I return, I would like to do it without the rain.
+With the mansion on the water, it would be nice to walk out the back porch and catch a calmer view of the Gulf.

 Day 5: Bush Gardens

 Busch Gardens is a combination of a zoo and amusement park together under one ticket.
 And for those people who love both, it is a great combo.

 The zoo part of Busch Gardens is fantastic, with beautiful animal enclosures and an excellent selection of critters.